tbgers/tbg-utilities/README.md

 One of the simpler scripts, because it simply counts the number of times someone posts on the topic.
 It also auto-formats the leaderboard with 1st, 2nd, and 3rd place having gold, silver, and bronze coloring, respectively.

+## Hold the last post for as long as possible (script: `scores/htlpfalap.py`)
+Print the leaderboard for Hold the last post for as long as possible (http://tbgforums.com/forums/viewtopic.php?id=5145)

+Described as a "reverse Thread Necomancy game," the scores is based on the time difference between a users's post and the next user's post.
+The larger the difference, the more time is awarded to the first user.

+This script will grab all the times of each post and calculate the time differences automatically.
+It will also create a leaderboard with proper BBCode and time formatting as well as show how much time the last poster can potentially gain.
 ---

 ## Upcoming topics

-Hold the last post for as long as possible (http://tbgforums.com/forums/viewtopic.php?id=5145)

 Thread Necromancy Game (http://tbgforums.com/forums/viewtopic.php?id=2111)